-Differentiation of MSA-P from the subset of Parkinson disease patients with prominent autonomic failure is a profound diagnostic challenge.
+Differentiation of MSA-P from the subset of Parkinson disease and diffuse Lewy body disease (DLB) patients with prominent autonomic failure is a profound diagnostic challenge.
+In a retrospective study of 134 patients with clinical diagnosis of multiple system atrophy on whom subsequent pathological evaluation was performed, the diagnostic accuracy of multiple system atrophy versus diffuse Lewy body disease, Parkinson disease, and progressive supranuclear palsy was 64%, with autonomic failure in diffuse Lewy body disease and Parkinson disease patients as the main cause of misdiagnosis of multiple system atrophy (Koga et al 2015).
 In a prospective study of multiple system atrophy and Parkinson disease patients, scores on self-report questionnaires of autonomic symptoms as well as on clinical assessments of autonomic function were similar in the 2 groups (Lipp et al 2009).
 The pattern of anhidrosis is different in the 2 groups.
 Intact quantitative sudomotor axon testing in anhidrotic areas confirmed a preganglionic lesion in multiple system atrophy patients, whereas Parkinson disease patients had anhidrosis due to a peripheral lesion (Lipp et al 2009).
-Postganglionic sudomotor denervation reported in a recent study confounds this diagnostic method (Provitera et al 2014).
+Postganglionic sudomotor denervation reported in a study confounds this diagnostic method (Provitera et al 2014).

 Alpha-synuclein pathology was seen on colonic biopsy of the enteric nervous system in 1 out of 6 multiple system atrophy patients and in 5 out of 9 Parkinson disease patients (Pouclet 2012).
 Thus, although synuclein pathology is less common in multiple system atrophy than in Parkinson disease, it may involve the entire enteric nervous system.